kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "He's not in the system at all?" another voice puzzled.

-"There are some individuals who opted not to register themselves and their children with the government.
+"There are some individuals who opted not to register themselves and their children with the government, especially after Unification Day.
 It's possible that he might be one of them."

 ...